-The quality of the Takeya cold brew coffee maker’s immersion brewing method, resembling that of a French Press, results in a smoother coffee brew with no oxidized taste and less acidity despite making a strong coffee.
+The Takeya shares some similarities with the Bodum cold brew coffee maker as they both resemble a French Press and they both brew coffee via immersion.
+The quality of the Takeya cold brew coffee maker’s immersion brewing method results in a smoother coffee brew with no oxidized taste and less acidity despite making a strong coffee.
 The taste will appease any cold coffee drinker regardless of whether the brew is enjoyed black or with some extra water or milk of your choice to dilute the flavor.
 The addition of any sweetener of your choice is always encouraged.

 To make extra coffee concentrate, put the filter in a glass after swishing it around in the Takeya cold brew coffee maker and let the coffee drip out of the coffee grounds for about an hour.
 This coffee concentrate can then be added back into the pitcher and shaken into the iced coffee brew.
 Once removed from the fridge, the resulting Takeya cold brew concentrate will be richer in taste.
 (1)

 With regular hot coffee brewing, boiling water in the pitcher quickens the method of extraction.
 The cost is that the chemical structure of the coffee is altered by heating the coffee’s natural fats and oils (2), which makes for a more bitter flavor after cooling.
 When using a cold brewing coffee process, the length of time spent in the fridge allows the Takeya cold brew coffee maker to extract the natural fatty acids and bitter oils from the coffee in a way that hot water cannot attain without changing the composition of the coffee brew.